-This has grown increasingly difficult in our modern world that now sees the true worth of women only coming from their work outside the home...
+ded. modern world that now sees the true worth of women only sing en added by the expectation of there being two incomes in a home.

-AND the financial pressures that have been added by the expectation of there being two incomes in a home.
+g our young men take seriously the need to provide for their

-Our answer to this challenge comes by having our young men take seriously the need to provide for their families AND having their family AND the Church community ready and willing to come along side to help when help is needed.
+tamilies AND having their family AND the Church community ready and willing to come along side to help when help is needed.
 I strongly believe that this is one place where the truth we saw in the early chapters of Acts about the Saints having all things in common to meet needs MUST be demonstrated to a watching world today.